 Why Worry about Estate Planning Now?

-But this type of thinking can lead to being ill-prepared if something should occur.
+This type of thinking can lead to being ill-prepared if something should occur.
 By not preparing for the future, the following could happen to your assets and your family.

 Our Tennessee Estate Planning Lawyers Are Here to Help

 Don’t leave these decisions to the last minute.
 Now is the time to plan for your future and the future of your family.
-At Martin Heller Potempa & Sheppard, PLLC, our estate planning lawyers will guide you through the process with the compassion needed.
+At Martin Heller Potempa & Sheppard, PLLC, our estate attorneys will guide you through the process with the compassion needed.
 With years of experience in estate planning and administration, we know how to best protect your assets and prepare for the unknown.